 Why House Swapping Is the Most Sustainable Way to Travel

 Technology has made it easier than ever to travel, at least in logistical terms.
-But ethically, things have gotten a little bit trickier.
-The conveniences of modern travel often come at a cost — to the environment, to local communities, and even to your own enjoyment.
+But the conveniences of modern travel often come at a cost — to the environment, to local communities, and even to your own enjoyment.
 Carbon emissions from flights, habitat destruction from development, and the commercialization of once-quiet towns are all part of the darker side of global tourism.

 So how do we explore the world in a way that aligns with our values?
 Home swapping is one of the most sustainable forms of lodging available.